 First, the most crucial drawback relates to the fact that the constraints are static and lack any temporal dimension.
 Concretely, the constraint does not account for the time window, discussed in Example 1.1, during which partial edits are acceptable (and, in some cases, practically unavoidable).
 An inconsistency should be resolved at the earliest appropriate moment but not earlier.
 In this case, this earliest moment is arguably the end of the transfer window.
 However, detecting the constraint violation right after Neymar's page is linked to PSG, without a link in the other direction, is treated the same as detecting it long after the end of the transfer window.
 Consequently, one is uncertain whether to take immediate action or allow the unsupervised process of sequential refining edits to run its course and converge into a consistent state.
-We note that solutions suggested in previous works (e.g., [27]), discussed above, can successfully identify 'window-less' edits' combinations.
-That is edits that should all be applied simultaneously and are distributed uniformly across the timeline of Wikipedia's revision history.
-However, our empirical analysis identified many edit patterns associated with specific time windows, such as in Example 1.1.
+We note that the solutions suggested in the previous works (e.g., [25]), discussed above, can successfully identify 'window-less' combinations of edits.
+That is, edits that should all be applied simultaneously and are also distributed uniformly across the timeline of Wikipedia's revision history.
+However, our empirical analysis identified many edit patterns that are associated with specific time windows, such the case of Example 1.1.
 Our work is, thus, complementary to the above works, as it aims to address specifically these patterns.